ballerina-platform/nballerina/docs/correctness.md

 * otherwise:
    * if the program does not conform to the grammar in the grammar section, the compiler must reject it with a syntax error
+   * otherwise, if the program does not satisfy the semantics restrictions of the subset the compiler must reject it with an unimplemented error
    * otherwise, if the progam is not correct according to the Ballerina spec, the compiler must reject it with a semantic error
    * otherwise, the compiler must reject it with an unimplemented error